- Equity management explained for founders

 Accounting

 ASC 718 is a set of accounting standards that outline the steps your company must follow when reporting employee U.S. stock-based compensation or other equity interests on an income statement.
-Accounting for expenses can be tricky, especially when you factor in new valuations, ever-evolving accounting rules, and scaling for growth.
+Accounting for expenses can be tricky, especially when you factor in new company valuations, ever-evolving accounting rules, and scaling for growth.
 If your company issues equity to international employees, you may have to address International Financial Reporting Standards (IFRS) as well.

 Additional compliance checks

-It’s also important to keep track of employee 83(b) elections after an early exercise of stock options or an issuance of restricted stock with vesting requirements.
+Keep track of employee 83(b) elections after an early exercise of stock options or an issuance of restricted stock with vesting requirements.
 Employees and founders must file an 83(b) election form with the IRS to receive potentially favorable tax treatment.

 Whose equity do you need to manage?